-There are no timesheets or any other time-tracking features, which is a dangerous deficit if you’re looking to keep a project on schedule.
+- Lacks Time Tracking: There are no timesheets or any other time-tracking features, which is a dangerous deficit if you’re looking to keep a project on schedule.
 Asana can track projects and tasks, but not time the task’s assignees spend working on them.
-This is a problem, not only for tracking, but billing clients.
+This is a problem, not only for tracking but billing clients.

 ProjectManager Is the Best Asana Alternative

-If you feel like Asana isn’t the right tool for you, don’t worry.
-ProjectManager offers everything that Asana does in a user-friendly package that gives your team dynamic collaborative tools to help them work better together.
+It’s no contest.
+While Asana is a decent task management tool it falls woefully short of covering all the bases necessary to deliver a successful project.
+ProjectManager offers everything that Asana does in a user-friendly package and more.
+It gives your team dynamic collaborative tools to help them work better together.

 If you want to learn more about our award-winning project management software, visit our homepage and view our full feature set.
 See why project managers have used our software to plan over 2,000,000 projects around the globe.

-ProjectManager.com is award-winning software that helps you better plan, execute and report on your project all in real-time so you make more informed decisions.
-Get transparency into workflow, balance your resources for greater productivity and give teams the collaborative features they need to work better together.
-Try ProjectManager.com today for free.
+ProjectManager is award-winning software that helps you better plan, execute and report on your project all in real-time so you make more informed decisions.
+Get transparency into the workflow, balance your resources for greater productivity and give teams the collaborative features they need to work better together.
+Try ProjectManager today for free.